Poseidon2 & Damocles2 network communication protocols

 For unrepeated notice of beginning and end of alarm status, different type of protocols than for periodical logging is necessary.
 Poseidon reacts to events automatically and notice is sent to one or more recipients according to the configuration.

-If sending of an Email is allowed as a reaction to Alarm, Poseidon sends email directly or via supervising program.
+If sending of an Email is allowed as a reaction to Alarm, Poseidon (Damocles) sends email directly or via supervising program.
 It is standard email, where recipient, subject and some parts of the message can be set.

 Methods of sending the email